SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/deployment.md

 ### Git

+Code storage:

+The Prophecy IDE is a cloud-native data transformation tool, which functions similarly to a cloud-based IDE.
+For efficient code processing, it requires storing a cache of user code, which is automatically cleaned when not required.
+Prophecy stores processed code exclusively on the user-selected Git provider.

 Supported Git providers:

 - **Prophecy Managed** - Prophecy automatically sets up the connectivity between itself and the repositories.
 Prophecy Managed is based on open-source [GitTea](https://github.com/go-gitea/gitea).